-If you got to this page you’re probably curious about this site.
+If you got to this page, you’re probably curious about this site.
 It’s designed to teach non-technical people about different aspects of running a website.
-Think of the small business owner who is juggling multiple roles of which webmaster is just one.
+Think of the small business owner who is juggling multiple roles, of which webmaster is just one.
 Or, maybe you’re the nonprofit employee who got assigned the role when your boss left.

 Looking back, there were questions I should’ve asked that could’ve prevented frustration and gotten me closer to my desired outcome.
 I didn’t know enough then to ask good questions.
 I was the unconscious incompetent.
-Those years of trial and error taught me a lot and provide the basis for many of these stories.
+Those years of trial and error taught me a lot and provided the basis for many of these stories.

 As with the stories on this site, I hope you can learn from these mistakes as well.
 And don’t be afraid to call me out if you see something wrong.
 Sometimes, you can get too close to your own site and not see the obvious things.